HSLink/HSLinkNexus/README.md

-# HSLinkUpper
+# HSLink Nexus

-HSLinkUpper is a simple tool that allows you to config HSLink.
+HSLink Nexus is a simple tool that allows you to config HSLink.

 ## Road map